cchan/ura_s18/rpi-guide.md

 Wait a bit for it to do a first-time boot-up.
 Meanwhile, if you're on Windows, install Bonjour Print Services.

 Then to connect to it, run `ssh pi@raspberrypi.local`.
-If you're on Windows, use PuTTY.
+[If you're on Windows, use PuTTY; it'll discover it for you and then you can use PuTTY local tunnels to ssh from whatever other terminal you want.]
 [I haven't figured out how to make `avahi-daemon` discovery work on the Linux subsystem.]
 It'll probably tell you that the authenticity of host 'raspberrypi' cannot be established, which is correct and inevitable; accept it.

 (The RPi also helpfully provides its own hostname, `raspberrypi` to the AP which will put it into the DDNS if it's supported.
-Configuring over USB is a lot better than configuring over WiFi though.)
+Configuring over USB is a lot better than configuring over WiFi though, especially as some networks block p2p connections.)

 The password is `raspberry`.
 Upon logging in, set the password with `passwd`.
 Please.